andreasosioxp/mykatas/dateformatter/README.md

 1 week 1 day 13 hours 45 minutes | 1 | 1 week 2 days
 1 week 3 days 12 hours 31 minutes | 0 | 2 weeks

-(The last example is the trickiest; make sure to have a test for it).
+The last example is the trickiest; make sure to have a test for it.
+There are other tricky scenarios to figure out (think "carry-over").

 ### 3bis.
 Combine 2 and 3 :-)